 A: The software must be installed on each machine that runs PowerDB.
 There are no special requirements for installing on a server that will run the software.
 Our customers are using a variety of Microsoft operating systems as a server, from Windows XP to WinServer 2008 64 bit.
 Administrative privileges are only necessary to install the software.
 Disk space, processors, and memory requirements are minimal.
 Reserving 20 GB of disk space for a SQL Server master database will likely provide plenty of room for a decade or more of data collection.
 This is dependent upon how many sets of data you collect (estimate based on 8000 per year) and what type of data (estimate is based on typical numeric and text data collected by our customers, not on image data.

 Q: What versions of SQL Server does PowerDB support?

-A: MS SQL Server 2005, 2008 R2, and 2012.
+A: MS SQL Server 2005, 2008 R2, 2012, 2014 and 2016.
 Consult the recommended system requirements for SQL Server provided by Microsoft.
-The requirements for SQL Server 2012 can be found here.
-For SQL Server 2005, 2008 or 2008 R2 requirements, click the "Other Versions" dropdown at the top of that page.
+Hardware requirements for various versions of SQL Server can be found here.

 Do you have a question about PowerDB?